grow healthy gerbera daisies that keep blooming throughout the year.

 • It increases air circulation at the base of the plant and prevents insects & fungus.

-SANDY SOIL
+GERBERA DAISY PREFERS SANDY SOIL

 • The soil needs to drain off water quickly.

-• Avoid adding cocopeat in gerbera plants.
+• Add cocopeat in moderation in gerbera plants.

 • A handful of sand and vermicompost added to normal garden soil forms the ideal potting soil for gerbera daisy flowers.